derolli1976/pyexasol/docs/REFERENCE.md

 | `**kwargs` | - | All other arguments from [`connect`](#connect) method; `**kwargs` override values from config file |

 ## http_transport()
-Opens new HTTP connection and returns `ExaHTTPTransportWrapper` object.
-This function is part of [parallel HTTP transport API](/docs/HTTP_TRANSPORT_PARALLEL.md).
+Open new HTTP connection and return `ExaHTTPTransportWrapper` object.
+This function is a part of [parallel HTTP transport API](/docs/HTTP_TRANSPORT_PARALLEL.md).

 | Argument | Example | Description |
 | --- | --- | --- |